 It is unclear if these efforts will quell market contagion or stabilize European economies in the short term.
 Half of all Foreign Affairs content is now published online only.
 To continue reading, please log in.
 "The Crises of Summer" by Harold James.
 Exit from comment view mode.

 Click to hide this space PRINCETON – Europe’s crisis is now poised at the moment that divides recovery and renewal from decline and death.
 Whereas a few weeks ago, commentators and financial analysts argued that only a few months remained to rescue Europe, leading politicians, lurching from summit to summit, have recently talked in terms of days.
+Summer crises are a familiar feature of European history – and of financial history.
 "A European New Deal" by Daniel Halberstam and Miguel P. Maduro.
 Exit from comment view mode.

 Click to hide this space FLORENCE/ANN ARBOR – The eurozone has reached a crossroads.
 European policy prescriptions have proven inadequate, and there is no consensus on the right balance of fiscal consolidation and economic stimulus – or on how much fiscal solidarity a functioning monetary union requires.
 Disagreement over Eurobonds exemplifies the European Union’s current dilemma.
 Overstretched sovereign borrowers on the eurozone periphery argue that issuing government securities backed by all eurozone countries is the only way out of their “debt trap.”